Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     * Rewrote navbar code using the [Bootstrap4 Navbar component](https://getbootstrap.com/docs/4.0/components/navbar/) to include navbar toggler functionality which simplified the code and allowed for improved UX and responsive design.

 * Unable to style navbar toggler/burger icon dropdown menu featured in the navigation bar on xs/sm screen sizes
     * The default Bootstrap4 icon is an image URL so cannot be styled.
 To fix this, the image was replaced by a [Font Awesome bars icon](https://fontawesome.com/icons/bars?style=solid).
-Link to the Stack Overflow answer [here](https://stackoverflow.com/questions/63695329/how-can-i-change-bootstrap-4-navbar-toggler-color-on-hover).
+Link to the Stack Overflow answer used [here](https://stackoverflow.com/questions/63695329/how-can-i-change-bootstrap-4-navbar-toggler-color-on-hover).

 * Navabar toggler/burger icon dropdown menu items not aligning with logo.
     * Changed [Bootstrap Spacing](https://getbootstrap.com/docs/4.0/utilities/spacing/#notation) to remove spacing on small screens and increased spacing as screen sizes increased.